huzeifa/starter-hugo-academic-sakina/content/project/class-7-reproduction/index.md

   focal_point: Smart
   preview_only: false
 ---
+T﻿his chapter deals with the following subtopics:

+\-﻿Fertilisation

+\-﻿ Adaptations of male and female gametes for fertilization

+\-﻿ Internal vs External fertilisation

+\-﻿ Internal vs External development

+\-﻿ Reproduction in different animals

+\-﻿ Human development and Birth

+\- ﻿Puberty

 **F﻿ertilization**

 Fertilization is the fusion of the male and female cell nuclei to form a zygote.